 It’s possible to start with a free discovery session to to decide if this service is beneficial.
 If so, you pay a flat fee instead of a percentage as most advisors charge.

 The plan includes:

 The service recommends this plan if you’re within five years of retirement or seeking advice on a pending financial decision.
-This advice can provide more hands-on support.
+It’s the only pricing tier to offer personalized financial planning sessions.